aadhar54/aadhar54/README.md

 ## I'm a `prudent and motivated` Front End Developer , Teacher and Investor !!

-- My dream is to spend my life `building products` and reading books 🔭💛
+- My dream is to spend my life `building products` and become a `Javascript Soldier` 🔭💛
 - I’m currently building projects with React 🔵
 - I love to help people with doubts in projects ❤️
 - 2021 Goals: Work to Level up my proficiency in `Typescript` 🔥